We are lining up speakers now...check back as we add to our list.

 About Christian Greer

-Christian Greer is Chief Education and Programs Officer at the Saint Louis Science Center.
+Christian Greer is Chief Officer of Science + Education + Experience at the Saint Louis Science Center.
 He oversees a diverse team who work together to facilitate learning within informal, experience-based environments featuring science, technology, engineering, art and math (STEAM).

 Greer’s 20-plus career experiences include the Adler Planetarium, Shedd Aquarium, Denver Museum of Nature & Science, Chicago Architecture Foundation, Hive Learning Network, and Pepperdine University.